sebnitu/BaseWeb/docs/docs/blocks/tabs.md

 order: 5
 ---

-Tabs are a high level navigational component that anable switch between views of related groups of content.
+Tabs are a high level navigational component that enable switch between views of related groups of content.
 They typically appear above the content they describe.
 Tabs have consist of two primary components and optionally a wrapping element:

 <ul class="list list-docs">
   <li>